 - 1. Move the ShuttlePoint knob over the Mark or Waypoint you want to move. - 2.
-Press [ENT], move the ShuttlePoint knob to highlight MOVE and press [ENT]. - 3.
+Press [Move]. - 3.
 Use the ShuttlePoint knob to move the cursor.
 A dotted line, connecting the previous Waypoint position to the new position, is shown: